wasabi315/wasabi315.github.io/src/content/works/en/lazy/index.md

 ## Examples

-Let's see what you can do with lazy.js first.
+Let's see what you can do with lazy.js.

 ### Fixed-point combinator

 The definition of the `fix` function in Haskell is one of the most beautiful things in the world.
-(Don't you think so?)

 ```haskell
 fix :: (a -> a) -> a